salad/salad/README.md

 Syntax changes:

-* Future-proofing: `I access the url` is now deprecated in favor of the friendlier `I visit the url`.  "visit", "access" and "open" will all be valid verbs for visiting a web page going forward.
+* Future-proofing: `I access the url` is now deprecated in favor of the friendlier `I visit the url`.  "visit", "access" and "open" will all be valid actions for visiting a web page going forward.
 * Backwards-incompatable: `should see (text)` has changed meaning.

     * If the you mean "this text should appear somewhere in the HTML for this page", use `should see (text) somewhere in the page`.
-    * If you mean "the element that I am about to describe should be in the page and be visible", use `should see <element description>`
+    * If you mean "the element that I am about to describe should be in the page and be visible", use `should see <subject>`

+Backwards-incompatable changes will not be the norm around here - at the moment, I'm fairly sure I know everywhere salad is being used, so I'd rather start fresh and get things right.
+Future backwards-incompatible changes will go through a deprecation schedule.

 0.3